 - Executive: These inpatient programs cater to working professionals who don’t want treatment to disrupt work or negatively impact their reputations.
 If you must continue working while addressing your addiction, this is a good option.

 - Faith-based: Select inpatient programs will integrate religious beliefs with traditional treatment methods, such as individual and group counseling.

-- Population-specific: Some facilities have experience in addressing the unique needs of certain populations, such as LGBT, veterans, teens, women, and men.
+- Population-specific: Some facilities have experience in addressing the unique needs of certain populations, such as LGBT people, veterans, teens, women and men.